wavecos/petsAdmin/README.md

 # PET ADMIN - Demo App

-This is a command line app written in Java using Spring Boot, the business logic is to handle pets that are loaded via CSV file.
+This is a command line app written in Java using Maven & Spring Boot.
+The main business logic is to handle pets that are loaded via CSV file for search and insert pets.

 ## Requisites
-* Java 8 (for the search used Lambdas instead Apache commons collections)
+* Java JDK 8 (for the search I used Lambdas instead Apache Commons Collections)
 * Maven 3

 ## How to run ?